How to Get a Construction Equipment & Machinery Trading License in Dubai

 Dubai's construction sector is on a sustained growth trajectory, with infrastructure spending exceeding AED 30 billion annually, making it one of the most lucrative markets in the world for heavy equipment and machinery traders.
 Whether you are an international manufacturer seeking a regional distribution base or an entrepreneur entering the used equipment segment, understanding the licensing pathway is essential.

-This guide explains exactly how to obtain a Construction Equipment and Machinery Trading Licence (Activity Code 4773.63) at Dubai South Business Hub Free Zone, covering costs, steps, compliance requirements, and why this jurisdiction gives traders a decisive commercial advantage.
+This guide explains exactly how to obtain a Construction Equipment and Machinery Trading License (Activity Code 4773.63) at Dubai South Business Hub Free Zone, covering costs, steps, compliance requirements, and why this jurisdiction gives traders a decisive commercial advantage.

 Key Stats at a Glance